pgina/docs/local_machine.md

 the plugin will only attempt to authenticate when the user has not already been authenticated by a plugin that has executed earlier within the authentication stage.
-* **Mirror groups from local user** -- Load all groups from the local account into pGina so that subsequent stages will see that the user is a member of those groups.
+* **Mirror groups from local user** -- Load all groups from the local account into the pGina user information store so that the LocalMachine's Gateway stage (and other subsequent plugins) will see that the user is a member of those groups.
+When this plugin is enabled in the Gateway stage, it will attempt to make sure that the local account has the same groups as listed in the internal user information store.
+This is automatically done if the user was authenticated by this plugin regardless of the state of this option.
 * **Authorize all authenticated users** -- When this is checked, the plugin will attempt to authorize all users.
-Otherwise, the plugin will only authorize users that were authenticated successfully by this plugin (and not any other plugin).
+Otherwise, the plugin will only authorize users that were authenticated successfully by this plugin.
-* **Require local administrator group membership** -- Only authorize users that are members of the administrator group.
+* **Require local administrator group membership** -- Only authorize users that are members of the Administrators group.
 * **Require membership in one of the following local groups** -- Only authorize users that are members of one of the groups listed below this checkbox.
 * **Failure to create or join local groups should prevent login** -- When this is